9-1-1: Lone Star

-9-1-1: Lone Star is an American procedural drama television series focusing on the fire, police, and ambulance departments of the fictional company 126, located in Austin, Texas.
-The use of "Lone Star" in the name associates it with Texas, the "Lone Star State".
-It was created for Fox by Ryan Murphy, Brad Falchuk, and Tim Minear.
-The series is a spin-off of the television series 9-1-1, and was ordered by Fox in May 2019.
-It premiered on January 19, 2020.
+9-1-1: Lone Star is an American procedural drama television series that aired on Fox from January 19, 2020, to February 3, 2025.
+It was created by Ryan Murphy, Brad Falchuk, and Tim Minear.
+The series is a spin-off of the American procedural drama television series 9-1-1, and was ordered by Fox in May 2019.

-Fox renewed the show for a second season in April 2020, and it debuted on January 18, 2021.
-In May 2021, the series was renewed for a third season, which premiered on January 3, 2022.
-In May 2022, the series was renewed for a fourth season, which premiered on January 24, 2023.
+In May 2023, the series was renewed for a fifth and final season, which premiered on September 23, 2024, and concluded on February 3, 2025.

 Premise

-From 9-1-1 co-creators Ryan Murphy, Brad Falchuk and Tim Minear, 9-1-1: Lone Star follows a sophisticated New York firefighter who, along with his son, relocates from Manhattan, New York to Austin, Texas.
-He must try to balance the duties of saving those who are at their most vulnerable and solving the problems in his own life.
-He is joined by other firefighters as well as members of the police department and emergency medical services.
+From 9-1-1 co-creators Ryan Murphy, Brad Falchuk, and Tim Minear, 9-1-1: Lone Star follows a sophisticated New York firefighter who, along with his son, relocates from Manhattan to Austin, Texas.
+He must try to balance the duties of saving those who are at their most vulnerable, while solving the problems in his own life.
+He is joined by other firefighters and members of the police department and emergency medical services.
 Series star Rob Lowe serves as co-executive producer.